Patchnote-v2/GPM_WholeAlbumPlaylists/README.md

 This script allows you to do just that.
 Just fill in the list with the names of the album, enter the appropriate login information, and run the script.

-Now with the ability to have an album featured multiply times!
+Now with the ability to have an album featured multiple times!

 It's recommended that you create an [app password](https://security.google.com/settings/security/apppasswords) for use with this script.